QuantumA/Ansible-for-EC2/README.md

 # Ansible-for-EC2
-Simple template for automation of EC2 deployments.
+Basic template for automation of EC2 deployments.